AqwamCreates/DataPredict/docs/GameDesignMeetsMachineLearningTutorials/ChoosingTheGoalForTheModel.md

 ## What's Your Goal?

-* Goal Maximization -> Use "measurement of engagement" metrics as rewards and combine it with reinforcement learning models.
+* To Achieve A Goal -> Use "measurement of engagement" metrics as rewards and combine it with reinforcement learning models.

 * Prediction -> Use regression and classification models.